saltstack/salt/doc/topics/event/index.rst

 The event system is accessed via the event library and can only be accessed by the same system user that Salt is running as.
 To listen to events a SaltEvent object needs to be created and then the get_event function needs to be run.
-The SaltEvent object needs to know the location that the Salt unix sockets are kept.
+The SaltEvent object needs to know the location that the Salt Unix sockets are kept.
 In the configuration this is the ``sock_dir`` option.
 The ``sock_dir`` option defaults to "/var/run/salt/master" on most systems.